izzybegej/GRC/Notes/NIST-Research.md

 **RECOVER** - How do we get back to normal?

-## Implementation Timeline

-### Week 3-4
-- Are passwords strong enough?
-- Is Windows Firewall on?
-- What software is installed?
-- Who has admin access?

-### Week 4-6
-- Are security updates missing?
-- Do backups work?
-- Are logs being saved?

-### Week 7+
-- Is data encrypted?
-- Are user permissions reviewed?

 ## Why This Matters

 **Problem:** Security teams spend weeks manually checking if systems are secure